DiffuseSpecularMaterial QML Type

 shininess : real

 Holds the shininess exponent.
 Higher values of shininess result in a smaller and brighter highlight.

 specular : var

-Holds the specular color of the material.
+Holds the specular color of the material that is emitted for shiny surface reflections with the lights.
 This can be either a plain color value or a texture.

 textureScale : real

 Holds the current texture scale.
 It is applied as a multiplier to texture coordinates at render time.
 Defaults to 1.0.

 When used in conjunction with WrapMode.Repeat, textureScale provides a simple way to tile a texture across a surface.
 For example, a texture scale of